apollographql/spotify-showcase/docs/enterprise-demo.md

 Welcome to the **{{ graph.name }}** API! 🎉 You can follow along in this README to walk through a guided demo or just explore yourself.

-> If you're new to Apollo, learn more about GraphOS in [our docs](https://www.apollographql.com/docs/studio/).

 ## So what did clicking that button do to get me here?

-In creating this demo, we've set up GraphOS to work with two GraphQL APIs we have hosted for you:
+Behind the scenes, we've set up GraphOS to work with two GraphQL APIs we have hosted for you:

 - _spotify_: Exposes the Spotify REST API
-- _playback_: Exposes subscriptions for playback functionality coming from the Spotify REST API including the associated `mutation` operations
+- _playback_: Exposes Spotify playback functionality

 This includes provisioning a serverless instance of the [Apollo Router](https://www.apollographql.com/docs/graphos/routing/cloud) that can route traffic between our two GraphQL APIs 🚀